 Our wet application installation method is a proven method for installing films and window graphics and has been used in the signage industry for decades.
 It works!
 The technique is very forgiving and gives you plenty of opportunity to reposition the film before it dries, or remove stubborn bubbles.

 We're often asked about a mirror film that allows you to look out, but people can't see in.
 Mirror film is in effect a reflective window film, commonly used on commercial properties.
 It works as intended only during daytime hours, as the level of light inside needs to be lower than outside.
 So, at night, it works in reverse.

 Some of our films, for example, the mirror & safety films and the partial obscure films have a thin, clear backing “liner”, rather than a backing “paper”.This can be quite tricky to peel off especially if you do not have long fingernails!
 We recommend you use a small piece of sticky tape on opposing side of the film, in one corner, to “pluck” the film apart from its liner.
 We've actually got a short video tutorial for this exact question.

-It will first and foremost depend on what shipping option you have selected.
-We endeavour to process all orders within 2 days, and priority is given to special delivery items (£10.00 at the checkout).
+We endeavour to process all orders within 2 days.
 On average, and depending on your location and whether you ordered a bespoke or stock product, your order should be delivered within a week.

 You would need to add a tinted film to your windows, which will act like a giant pair of sunglasses and reduce the glare allowing you to enjoy watching your screen in comfort.